alyssamichelle/progress/The Future of JS 2018.md

 React, while being more flexible than Angular, is more lightweight and has less to offer.
 This means you’ll end up needing to include other libraries and dependencies that can be a nightmare to maintain and upgrade throughout the lifecycle of your app.
 Especially, if some libraries you were depending on are dropped and become deprecated.
 It is the safer bet to start off with the full ecosystem of Angular, it is the faster bet to get going with something like React or Vue.

 # webpack 5
-parcel just popped up -
+parcelJS just popped up - no config https://webpack.js.org/vote/

 ## Much of the Web Still Runs on jQuery